 My principal research interest concerns the systematics of grenadiers, a group of more than 400 deep-sea fishes related to the codfish.
 Grenadiers are found in all oceans, but 80-90% of the species are confined to subtropical and tropical seas.
 Most grenadiers live on the continental slope at depths between 200 m and 2000 m, but some range to below 6000 m.
 A few species are commercially exploited by large trawlers dragging at depths often exceeding 1000 m.
 The group seems to have evolved in the deep sea, as no shallow-water close relatives are known.

 Search for Academy curators, collections managers, and research staff working to answer some of the world's most pressing scientific questions.

 I co-developed and co-manage the current Citizen Science program at the California Academy of Sciences.
-My past research primarily focused on the evolutionary history of nudibranchs (sea slugs) and the evolution of color pattern in this group, but I am a broadly trained invertebrate zoologist, marine biologist, and biodiversity scientist.
+My academic research primarily focuses on the evolutionary history of nudibranchs (sea slugs) and the evolution of color pattern in this group, but I am a broadly trained invertebrate zoologist, marine biologist, and biodiversity scientist.
 I am interested in combining historical museum collections data and current observational data to understand climate and land use change.

 Systematics, biogeography, evolution, and natural history of carabid beetles (Coleoptera: Carabidae).

 Changes in the altitudinal distributions of montane carabid beetles as indicators of climate change.